kukrma/glioma-diffusion-analysis/README.md

 [<img src="https://img.shields.io/badge/TCIA-10.7937/tcia.bdgf--8v37-%23e41154">](https://doi.org/10.7937/tcia.bdgf-8v37)

-For a reader who is interested only in the analytical stage of the workflow, the derived preprocessed diffusion properties are provided via `peritumoral.csv` and `periedemal.csv` files (see below for more details).
+For a reader who is interested only in the analytical stage of the workflow, the derived preprocessed diffusion properties are provided via `peritumoral.csv` and `periedematous.csv` files (see below for more details).

 The source code files contain many comments with descriptions of individual steps and parameters used by the defined classes and their methods.
 Applying the analysis to other brain diffusion MRI datasets should be possible, but will need additional adjustments based on the analyzed data.